 “You’re welcome, lovey.
 Now go pick up that sock before you brush and get ready for the bus.”

 Some people choose to wear shorts and go without a coat in the winter because they take for granted that they will never be cold.
 And some leave their socks around the house because it is warm enough to go barefoot.
-I hope these people realize how fortunate they truly are.
+I hope one day these people realize how fortunate they truly are.